hcalin/Fillit/README.txt

 					---- FILLIT README FILE ----

 1.)
-The complete task can be found in 'fillit.en.pdf'.
+Please read 'fillit.en.pdf' in order to understand the assignemnt.

 2.)
 To compile the project type 'make' in the command window.
 The Makefile will create 'fillit' executable.